kalyanar/s3replication/README.md

 - Custom replication agents for S3/SQS/SNS
 - Allow us to also persist content with each message to SQS/SNS by persisting the file in a s3 bucket configurable as part of configuration
 - Allows reactive architectures
+- Runs only on the leader publish(when there are more than one publish )

 **Set  up**